Arthur Sullivan was a Victorian composer of classical music as well as collaborating with W.S. Gilbert on operettas

 1869: Sullivan met W.S Gilbert for the first time.
 He was introduced to him by his lifelong friend Frederic Clay at a rehearsal for “Ages Ago”, an operetta with music by Clay.
 Wrote the Oratorio “The Prodigal Son” for the Three Choirs Festival.

 1870: The “Overture di Ballo” was written for the Birmingham Festival and became one of his most popular orchestral works.

-1871: Became the first Principal of the National Training College, which was later to become the Royal College of Music.
+1871: Sullivan became the first Principal of the National Training College, which was later to become the Royal College of Music.
 Creation of “Thespis” or “The Gods grown Old” The first collaboration between Gilbert and Sullivan.
 Composed the incidental music for “The Merchant of Venice” for the Prince’s Theatre Manchester.

 1872: Composed his Te Deum.
 Wrote the music to the hymn “Onward Christian Soldiers”

 1873: Wrote an Oratorio “The Light of the World” for the Birmingham Festival.